 It means getting to know visiting writers who can look at your work and talk to you about the writing life.
-Above, poet and memoirist Nick Flynn signs a copy of his book for a student.
-Pictured on this page are some of the writers who have visited Luther in recent years to read their work and encourage student-writers in their work.
+Poet and memoirist, Nick Flynn, signs a copy of his book for a student.
+In the image slideshow, a few of the writers who have visited Luther in recent years to read their work and encourage student-writers are below.

-The English major can prepare you for spending your leisure time writing for the rest of your life, and some students choose to take creative writing courses and/or earn a writing emphasis.
+The English major can prepare you for spending your leisurely time writing for the rest of your life, and some students choose to take creative writing courses and/or earn a writing emphasis.
 Taking creative writer courses can lead students to go from Luther to an MFA program in writing.
 It can also mean a range of writing skills to be used in a career as a lawyer, pastor, or teacher, or as a writer for companies, foundations, and newspapers.

 It can mean winning a contest, as Hannah Lund did at Narrative Magazine.

 It can mean becoming established as a writer, as did our graduate Jill Osier ('96), who was one of two winners of the Campbell Corner Poetry Prize.
 Her poems were published on the Campbell Corner website.

 English 212: Introduction to Creative Writing (Poetry and Fiction)